MyTooliT/ICOlyzer/README.md

 - Measures packetloss of the recorded signal
 - Measures how many datapoints are outside of a given maximum and minimum

+### IcoConverter

+- Converts the recorded .hdf5 files into .csv or .xlsx files

 ## Setup Instructions

 To use the ICOtools you need to have Python installed.